Offices open 7 days weekdays 9am - 9pm weekends 9am - 5pm

 Make an Offer

-Once you have decided which property you wish to make an offer on, inform the Sales manager or Sales Negotiator who has been looking after you and they will then speak with their client and hopefully, at the end of the negotiation period, a price has been agreed.
+Once you have decided which property you wish to make an offer on, inform the Sales Manager or Sales Negotiator who has been looking after you and they will then speak with their client and hopefully, at the end of the negotiation period, a price has been agreed.

-Arrange a solicitor and surveyor
+Arrange a Solicitor and Surveyor

-Now that you have agreed an offer on a property, it is vital that you get a solicitor or conveyancer to handle all the legal work in transferring the ownership of the property to you.
-This sometimes can be arranged through the company that is providing you financial guidance.
-Whoever is providing you with the mortgage finance will also need to instruct a solicitor so it will be more cost efficient to ensure that the same solicitor acts for you personally as well as the mortgage company.
+Now that you have agreed on an offer on a property, it is vital that you get a solicitor or conveyancer to handle all the legal work in transferring the ownership of the property to you.
+This sometimes can be arranged through the company that is providing you with financial guidance.
+Whoever is providing you with the mortgage finance will also need to instruct a solicitor so it will be more cost-efficient to ensure that the same solicitor acts for you personally as well as the mortgage company.